noamba/SB_NLP/README.md

 ### Settings

 Settings can be found in `app/settings.py`.
-You don't need to change anything.
-Notable settings are:
+Notable are:

 `PERSIST_MATCH_OBJECTS` - Save artifacts for future use.
 Defaults to `True`.